sammyhenningsson/hal_presenter/README.md

 post.title                               # => "hello"
 post.author.name                         # => "bengt"
 ```
-Collections can be deserialized into an array as long as the serialiazer has a collection.
+Collections can be deserialized into an array as long as the serializer has a collection.
 In this case the model instance cannot be passed as an argument
 so it must be possbile to create new instances with _ModelName_.new (whithout any arguments).
 ```ruby
 class User
   attr_accessor :name
 end

 class UserSerializer
   extend HALPresenter
   model User